Review of the Bluetti EB3A Portable Power Station for Camping

 Without opening the manual, I started pressing the (very clearly labeled) power buttons — on came the very bright light right in my face!
 I had a little trouble turning on the USB ports because you have to double click the power button, but I figured it out quickly.

 The station was 65% charged when it arrived, so I played around for awhile (aka I plugged in as many things as possible) before charging it.
 The first time I charged it, I thought it was going to blow up because the fan was so loud!
 I freaked out, unplugged it, and frantically Googled the sound.
 Turns out, it’s normal.
-The fan calmed down after a bit.
+The fan calmed down after a bit and has never been that loud since.

 What to Expect from the Bluetti EB3A Portable Power Station